utk-eecs-crumpton-tas/cs102lings/README.md

  1 file changed, 1 insertion(+), 1 deletion(-)
 ```

-If it prints something like this, it was not able to pull changes:
+It was not able to pull changes if it printed something like this

 ```txt
 error: Your local changes to the following files would be overwritten by merge: